 Dress Down Days and Friday Days:

-- The first Friday of each month is designated as dress down day.
+- The first Friday of each month is designated as dress down day

-- Clothes not allowed include shirts or blouses without sleeves, or shirts/blouses that expose cleavage or the abdominal area; skirts or shorts with lengths that do not touch a student’s fingertips when the student is standing with hands by his/her side; and clothing with vulgar or alcohol-, drug- or tobacco-related language.
-The “Other” category described in the preceding paragraph should also be followed.
-Students with questions about appropriate clothing should check with one of their teachers.
+- Clothes not allowed include shirts or blouses without sleeves, or shirts/blouses that expose cleavage or the abdominal area; skirts or shorts with lengths that do not touch a scholar’s fingertips when the scholar is standing with hands by his/her side; and clothing with vulgar or alcohol-, drug- or tobacco-related language.
+No bedtime clothes are allowed during dress down days.
+Examples include bathrobes, blankets, and PJs.
+Scholars with questions about appropriate clothing should check with one of their teachers

 - Teachers and Administration reserve the right to designate special dress days. (i.e. spirit week, presentation days)